Theoretical Foundations of {\delta}-margin Majority Voting: Markov chain model of delta -margin majority voting

+A key implicit requirement is that successive votes are drawn independently.
+In practice, this holds when each vote is solicited from a fresh, randomly chosen worker---equivalent to sampling with replacement from the pool.
+The ``large worker pool'' assumption stated above ensures that repeated draws are approximately independent even without literal replacement, since the probability of re-sampling the same worker is negligible.

+We now state the three assumptions that underpin the Markov chain model used throughout the paper.

+\fbox{\parbox{\dimexpr\columnwidth-2\fboxsep-2\fboxrule }{ \textbf{Assumptions.} \begin{description} \item[A1 (Item-level stationarity).]
+For each item~$i$, the mean pool accuracy $p_i = E[\mathcal{A}_i]$ remains constant throughout the adjudication of that item.
+Different items may have different values of~$p_i$. \item[A2 (Conditional independence \& blind voting).]
+Votes on item~$i$ are conditionally independent given the item's true label~$Y_i$ and mean accuracy~$p_i$.
+Each worker casts their vote without observing the votes already cast by others, which prevents information cascades. \item[A3 (Heterogeneity via mixing).]
+Individual worker accuracies may vary arbitrarily; the distribution~$\mathcal{A}_i$ may take any shape provided its mean is~$p_i$.
+The Markov chain transition probability depends only on this mean, not on the full shape of~$\mathcal{A}_i$. \end{description} }}

+\textbf{Why the mean accuracy suffices (under i.i.d.\ sampling).} Under A1--A3, the sequence of vote outcomes for item~$i$ forms an i.i.d.\ Bernoulli($p_i$) process, justifying the Markov chain model.
+To see this, note that each worker's accuracy~$a$ is drawn from~$\mathcal{A}_i$~(A3), so by the law of total expectation, $\Pr(\text{vote correct} \mid Y_i, p_i) = E_{a \sim \mathcal{A}_i}[a] = p_i$.
+By~A2 (conditional independence and blindness), successive votes are independent Bernoulli($p_i$) trials.
+By~A1, $p_i$ is constant during the adjudication of item~$i$, so the random walk $S_t$ is time-homogeneous: each step goes up with probability~$p_i$ and down with probability~$1 - p_i$, regardless of the current state or time step.

+\emph{Scope of the reduction.} The i.i.d.\ Bernoulli($p_i$) reduction is exact when each vote is drawn independently from the pool---that is, when workers are sampled with replacement (or from a pool large enough that resampling is negligible).
+In operational settings with finite worker pools, repeated use of the same workers, or correlated error modes, a pool with the same mean~$p_i$ can exhibit different stopping-time distributions than the i.i.d.\ model predicts.
+Assumptions A1--A3 therefore accommodate arbitrary worker heterogeneity in accuracy \emph{levels}, but they do require that successive draws are independent.
+Investigating sensitivity to finite-pool and correlation effects is an important direction for future work (see Section~\ref{sec:future}).

+The i.i.d.\ justification also breaks down if workers are selected adaptively based on interim vote tallies (violating~A2), workers observe and are influenced by earlier votes (violating~A2, causing information cascades), or the worker pool composition shifts mid-adjudication (violating~A1).

-Since the only desideratum for consensus is the difference between the two types of votes, the process can be modeled as a Markov random walk.
-Define the current state as the difference between the numbers of correct and incorrect votes.
-If the difference is $\delta$ or $-\delta$, the process terminates, the former resulting in a correct consensus label, and the latter in an incorrect one.
-In all other states, we procure an additional vote, which will be correct with probability $p$, which corresponds to a transition from state $i$ to state $i+1$; or it can be an incorrect vote with probability $1-p$, which makes for a transition from state $i$ to state $i-1$.
+Since the only desideratum for the consensus decision is the difference $S_t$ between the numbers of correct and incorrect votes, the process can be modeled as a \emph{time-homogeneous Markov random walk with two absorbing states}: the process ends at $S_t = \delta$ (correct consensus) or $S_t = -\delta$ (incorrect consensus).
+In all other states, we procure additional votes, which transition the state from $k$ to $k+1$ (correct vote, probability~$p$) or from $k$ to $k-1$ (incorrect vote, probability~$1-p$).